peterjpitcher/eventplanner2.0/docs/DATABASE_SCHEMA.md

 ## Row Level Security (RLS)

-All tables have Row Level Security (RLS) policies that allow authenticated users to select, insert, and update rows.
+All tables have Row Level Security (RLS) policies that restrict access based on user authentication:

+### Events Table RLS Policies
+- Users can only view their own events
+- Users can only insert events they create
+- Users can only update their own events
+- Users can only delete their own events

+### Other Tables
+- Authenticated users can read all records
+- Authenticated users can insert new records
+- Authenticated users can update records
+- Authenticated users can delete records

+## Triggers

+### update_modified_column
+Automatically updates the `updated_at` timestamp whenever a record is modified in tables that have this column.